Healthdirect Free Australian health advice you can count on.

 • train, bus or air fares

-• accommodation costs near the place of treatment for patient and carer
+• accommodation costs near the place of treatment for the patient and a carer

 Not all health funds offer these benefits.
 If you have a health fund, check your policy to see what is included.
 Be aware that cover varies between health funds and policies.

-The following organisations may offer assistance with travel for healthcare:
+The following organisations may offer help with travel for healthcare:

 Read more here about rural and remote health services and support.

-You might be able to avoid travelling for medical treatment or care, thanks to advances in healthcare delivery.
+You might be able to avoid travelling for medical treatment or care, thanks to technology and advances in healthcare delivery.

 Telehealth services

-Telehealth services save travel time and costs, and can be a less stressful option than travelling a long distance for healthcare.
-Many are covered by Medicare benefits in eligible areas of rural, regional and remote Australia.
+Telehealth services save travel time and costs.
+They can be a less stressful option than travelling a long distance for healthcare.
+Medicare benefits are often available — check with your health team if they offer telehealth, and if it is right in your situation.

-Video Call, developed by Healthdirect Australia, allows healthcare providers to conduct video consultations.
-The private and secure service connects you with your healthcare professional from home, work, or wherever it is most convenient, using your smartphone, tablet or desktop computer.
+Video Call, developed by Healthdirect Australia, allows healthcare providers to have video consultations, using your smartphone, tablet or desktop computer.
+This private and secure service connects you with your healthcare professional from a location convenient to you, such as your home or work.

-Telehealth services can also be a convenient way for carers or interpreters to get involved in healthcare conversations.
+Telehealth services can also be a convenient way for carers or translators or interpreters to be involved in healthcare conversations.

-Depending on your needs, consider asking your healthcare team if you can:
+Depending on your needs, ask your healthcare team if you can:

 • reduce the number of appointments that require travel